Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 Jayson Tatum Insights vs. the 76ers

-- The 76ers are the third-best defensive team in the NBA, conceding 110.9 points per game.
+- On defense, the 76ers have given up 110.9 points per game, which is third-best in the league.

-- Giving up 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.

-- Allowing 24.2 assists per contest, the 76ers are the sixth-ranked team in the NBA.
+- In terms of assists, the 76ers have given up 24.2 per game, sixth in the league.

-- The 76ers are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per game.
+- The 76ers are the fifth-ranked squad in the league at allowing threes, giving up 11.6 made 3-pointers per game.

 Jayson Tatum vs. the 76ers